 Prescribing information states that Duragesic is applied once every 72 hours.

 Duragesic comes as a transdermal patch.

-The FDA-approved label for Duragesic lists common side effects including headache, drowsiness, dizziness, fatigue, insomnia, sweating, nausea, diarrhea, vomiting, constipation, and loss of appetite.
+The FDA-approved label for Duragesic lists common side effects including nausea, vomiting, drowsiness, dizziness, insomnia, constipation, increased sweating, fatigue, feeling cold, reduced appetite, headache, and diarrhea.

-Rare but serious side effects listed for Duragesic include overdose, dependency, and respiratory depression.
+Rare but serious side effects listed for Duragesic include addiction, overdose, dependency, serotonin syndrome, adrenal problems, low blood pressure, and respiratory depression.

 For more details about this treatment, visit:

 Duragesic — Janssen